Uttara Museum of Contemporary Art

-The Uttara Museum of Contemporary Art (UMCA), located at MDDA Complex in Dehradun, is Uttarakhand’s first art museum dedicating multi-dimensional artworks in the memory of the 2013 North India floods (Kedarnath disaster).
+The Uttara Museum of Contemporary Art (UMCA), located at MDDA Complex in Dehradun, is Uttarakhand's first art museum dedicating multi-dimensional artworks in the memory of the 2013 North India floods (Kedarnath disaster).
 The museum exhibits various aspects of the calamity and the folk culture of Uttarakhand through paintings, sculptures, and other artworks by artist Surendra Pal Joshi.
 It also includes an art gallery encouraging younger generation of artists to exhibit modern and contemporary art.
 The museum is located in one of the Earthquake zones of India and is housed in a specially constructed building to withstand high intensity earthquake and extreme weather conditions.

 History

-The museum was inaugurated on 4 October 2017 by chief minister of Uttarakhand government.
+The museum was inaugurated on 4 October 2017 by then Chief Minister of Uttarakhand, Trivendra Singh Rawat.
 The museum has two sections, one for the museum and other for the art gallery.
 Both the museum and the gallery encompass an area of 408 square metres.
 The museum was built under the guidance of artist Surendra Pal Joshi who played a major role in embodying the museum.
 The museum was developed at a cost of ₹1.92 crore by the Mussoorie Dehradun Development Authority (MDDA).

 Collections

 Contemporary Art

-The museum features 50 multi-dimensional artworks of Surendra Pal Joshi constituting the artist’s reflections and responses to the devastation and rescue efforts he had witnessed during his visits to the ravaged mountains in the aftermath of the 2013 North India floods.
+The museum features 50 multi-dimensional artworks of Surendra Pal Joshi constituting the artist's reflections and responses to the devastation and rescue efforts he had witnessed during his visits to the ravaged mountains in the aftermath of the 2013 North India floods.